Causes and Treatments for Nail Fungus (Onychomycosis)

 While most people know it as nail fungus, its scientific name is onychomycosis.
 This infection changes the appearance of the nail with regards to color and thickness.
 Learn more about the causes, symptoms, and treatments for nail fungus in today’s article.

-Causes and symptoms of onychomycosis
+Causes and symptoms of nail fungus

 - It damages the root of the nail, with white and yellow zones.

-Home remedies for nail fungus
+Home remedies you can use as treatments for nail fungus

-Cover the affected area with this mixture, with cotton or a brush (that isn’t used for anything else).
+Cover the affected area with this mixture with a cotton ball or a brush (that you don’t use for anything else).
 Allow it to settle for 15 minutes and brush it with a toothbrush on the nail.
-When the foot is clean and dry, apply some tea tree oil drops to the nail.
+Once the foot is clean and dry, apply some tea tree oil drops to the nail.

-Mix a spoonful of lemon juice, five drops of hydrogen peroxide, and two spoonfuls of aloe vera gel.
+Mix together a spoonful of lemon juice, five drops of hydrogen peroxide, and two spoonfuls of aloe vera gel.
 Place this on the affected nail and allow it to dry.

+This is the last of the treatments for nail fungus we have for today.
 Boil five cloves of garlic in a cup of water.
-Pour this into a container with cold water and submerge the feet for 15 minutes.
-Repeat this every day for a month.
+Pour into a container with cold water and submerge your feet for 15 minutes.
+Repeat this every day for a month.It might interest you...